ddev/ddev/docs/users/extend/additional-hostnames.md

 - anothersite.example.com
 ```

-This configuration would result in working FQDNs of somename.ddev.local, example.com, somesite.example.com, and anothersite.example.com.
+This configuration would result in working FQDNs of somename.ddev.site, example.com, somesite.example.com, and anothersite.example.com.

 **Note**: If you see ddev-router status become unhealthy in `ddev list`, it's most often a result of trying to use conflicting FQDNs in more than one project. "example.com" can only be assigned to one project, or it will break ddev-router.